Babesia: Symptoms, Testing, Treatment, and Co-Infection with Lyme Disease

 Babesia and the Blood Supply: What Patients Need to Know

-Babesia blood supply safety is one of the most overlooked public health issues in tick-borne disease.
+Babesia and blood supply safety remain underrecognized public health concerns.
 While most people associate Babesia with tick bites, this malaria-like parasite can also spread through blood transfusions, blood donations, and from mother to child during pregnancy.

 More than 200 cases of transfusion-transmitted babesiosis have been reported in the United States, making Babesia the leading parasitic infection transmitted through the blood supply.

-This page explains how Babesia enters the blood supply, where screening falls short, and what patients and clinicians need to know to reduce risk.
+This page explains how Babesia enters the blood supply, where screening may fall short, and why vulnerable patients remain at risk.

 How Babesia Enters the Blood Supply

-Unlike Lyme disease, which has not been confirmed to spread through blood transfusion, Babesia can survive in stored blood products—including red blood cells, platelets, and plasma.
+Unlike Lyme disease, which has not been confirmed to spread through blood transfusion, Babesia and Lyme disease can survive in stored blood products including red blood cells, platelets, and plasma.

-When an infected person donates blood, the parasite can be transmitted to the recipient.
+When an infected person donates blood, the parasite may be transmitted to the recipient.

-Many donors have no symptoms.
-Asymptomatic carriers can unknowingly donate infected blood.
+Many infected donors have no symptoms.
+Asymptomatic carriers may unknowingly donate contaminated blood.

-An FDA public workshop confirmed that Babesia is now the most significant transfusion-transmitted parasitic infection in the United States—surpassing malaria, which has been largely controlled through donor screening.
+An FDA public workshop confirmed that Babesia is now the most significant transfusion-transmitted parasitic infection in the United States.

 Transfusion-Transmitted Babesiosis